VCCE/VCC/docs/UserGuide.md

     Most "standard" wave files are in 16-bit, 44,199 kHz.
 These will not work in VCC and even if you just browse to them and select them into the tape interface, VCC will try to convert them to 8-bit and ruin the file.
 This issue is being looked into.
-You were warned <span>
+You were warned </span>

 #### *BitBanger*